Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

 head (line number) file name | tail (line number) is the command used to desplay third line in a file echo comman is used to write Best school in the file that xontains special caracters after editing the file name by adding / to every special caracter
-> sigh is used to over right the content of the file and creat one if not exist
+> sigh is used to over right the content of the file and creat one if not exist tail -n command is used to diplicate the last line and >> sign is to no overright the content of the file